 The Revival of Labor Liberalism

-About the AuthorAndrew Battista is an associate professor of political science at East Tennessee State University.
+About the AuthorAndrew Battista is a professor emeritus of American politics and political theory at East Tennessee State University.

 Reviews"Battista's well-researched, informative account of labor's political struggles illuminates an important dimension of industrial relations history.
 Highly recommended."--Choice